idroot45/catetan/_posts/2019-12-03-distro-elementary-os-51-hera-linux.md

 categories: [linux]
 tags: [elementary os, hera 5.1, linux distro, sistem operasi]
 ---
-elementary OS has long been viewed by many as the future of Linux on the PC thanks to its beautiful desktop environment and overall polished experience.
+The **Elementary OS** has long been viewed by many as the future of Linux on the PC thanks to its beautiful desktop environment and overall polished experience.
 Development of the Ubuntu-based operating system has been frustratingly slow, however.
-This shouldn’t be surprising, really, as the team of developers is rather small, and its resources are likely much less than those of larger distributions such as the IBM-backed Fedora or Canonical’s Ubuntu.
+This shouldn’t be surprising, really, as the team of developers is rather small, and its resources are likely much less than those of larger distributions such as the IBM-backed Fedora or Canonical’s [Ubuntu](https://www.catetan.pw/linux/ubuntu-19-10-will-boot-faster-with-lz4-compression/).
 And that is what makes elementary OS so remarkable — its developers can make magic on a smaller budget.

 Today, the latest version of the operating system is released.
 Code-named “Hera,” elementary OS 5.1 is now available for download.
 Support for Flatpak is now baked in — this is significant, as the developers explain it is “the first non-deb packaging format we’ve supported out of the box.”
 The Linux kernel now sits at a very modern 5.0.
 One of the most important aspects of elementary OS, the AppCenter, is now an insane 10 times faster than its predecessor.
 Wow.